What is the Medicare Levy Surcharge (MLS)?

 1.5% |

-For more detailed information about how the MLS may affect your taxes, out Frank’s handy guide or talk to a trusty tax professional.
+For more detailed information about how the MLS may affect your taxes, talk to a trusty tax professional.

 For historical MLS figures, you can visit the ATO website.